Woolly hair

 Woolly hair is a difficult to brush hair, usually present since birth and typically most severe in childhood.
-It has extreme curls and kinks and occurs in non-black people.
-The hairs come together to form tight locks, unlike in afro-textured hair, where the hairs remain individual.
+It has extreme curls and kinks, occurs in black people and is distinct from kinky hair.
+The hairs come together to form tight locks, unlike in kinky hair, where the hairs remain individual.
 Woolly hair can be generalised over the whole scalp, when it tends to run in families, or it may involve just part of the scalp as in woolly hair nevus.

 The presence of woolly hair may indicate other problems such as with the heart in Naxos–Carvajal syndrome.
 Diagnosis is suspected by its general appearance and confirmed by scanning electron microscopy.

 The condition is rare.
 Alfred Milne Gossage coined the term woolly hair in 1908.
-Edgar Anderson distinguished woolly hair from afro-textured hair in 1936.
+Edgar Anderson distinguished woolly hair from kinky hair in 1936.

 Discovery

 Alfred Milne Gossage coined the term woolly hair to describe the sign in 18 members in three or four generations of a European family in Lowestoft, England, in 1908.
-He thought it resembled afro-textured hair, possibly from a Mexican ancestor in that family.
+He thought it resembled kinky hair, possibly from a Mexican ancestor in that family.
 He described a dominant inheritance in several members with thick skin of palms and soles, curly hair, and two different coloured eyes, and sent them to William Bateson.
 Edgar Anderson distinguished woolly hair from Afro-hair in 1936.
 In 1974 Hutchinson's team classified woolly hair as hereditary woolly hair (autosomal dominant), familial woolly hair (autosomal recessive), and woolly hair nevus.
 Woolly hair was found in Naxos syndrome, first described in 1986 in Naxos, Greece, and was noted in Carvajal syndrome, first described in 1998, in Ecuador.